Strato of Lampsacus: Philosophy

 Aristotle, Theophrastus, and Strato.
 Part of a fresco in the National University of Athens.

 Strato emphasized the need for exact research, and, as an example of this, he made use of the observation of how water pouring from a spout breaks into separate droplets as evidence that falling bodies accelerate.

 Whereas Aristotle defined time as the numbered aspect of motion, Strato argued that because motion and time are continuous whereas number is discrete, time has an existence independent of motion, or simply that time was the quantitative aspect of motion, rather than its numerical aspect.
 Simplicius preserves the following quotation in his commentary on Aristotle's Physics:

 For we say we that we go abroad or sail or go on a military campaign or wage war for much time or for little time, and similarly, that we sit and sleep and do nothing for much time and for little time: for much time in the cases where the quantity is much, for little where it is little.
 For time is the quantitative in each of these.
 And this is why some people say that one and the same [thing] came slowly, others quickly, according to how the quantitative in this seems to each group.
 For we saw that that is quick in which the quantity from when it began to when it stopped is small, but much happened in this [interval].
 Slow is the opposite, when the quantity in it is much, but what has been done is little.
 And for this reason, there is no quick and slow in rest, for all is equal to its own quantity, and neither much in a small quantity, or short in a large one.
 And this is why we speak of more and less time, but not of quicker or slower time.
 For an action and a motion can be quicker or slower, but the quantity in which the action is, is not quicker and slower, but more and less, like the time.
 Day and night, and month and year are not time or parts of time, but the former are light and dark, the latter the circuit of the moon and sun, while time is the quantity in which these are.

+He rejected the Aristotelian belief of "natural places" in exchange for a mechanical view in which objects do not gain weight as they fall, instead arguing that the greater impact was due to an increase in speed.

 He was critical of Aristotle's concept of place as a surrounding surface, preferring to see it as the space which a thing occupies.
 He also rejected the existence of Aristotle's fifth element.